Alan Lawrence: Early career

-Lawrence made his senior debut with local club Meadowbank Thistle.
-Having found a foothold in the professional game as a diminutive, nippy striker, he was soon on the way up, signing for Dundee late in the 1986–87 season.
+Lawrence made his senior debut with local club Meadowbank Thistle, playing over 100 games for the club before moving to Dundee late in the 1986–87 season.
 Further goalscoring exploits there saw him move to Airdrieonians two years later, where although being used chiefly as a forward, he would also be deployed as a winger.
-Lawrence's consistent performances in an era when Airdrie reached a Scottish Cup final in 1992, and subsequently made their only foray into European football in their history the following season, cemented his place as a legend with the Airdrie faithful.
-In all, 'Nipper' would go on to make over 200 appearances for the Diamonds, scoring over 50 goals, culminating in a second Scottish Cup final appearance in 1995, again ending in defeat.
+In total, Lawrence would go on to make over 200 appearances for the Diamonds, scoring over 50 goals, culminating in a second Scottish Cup final appearance in 1995, again ending in defeat.
+In 2016, he was voted by fans as one of Airdrie's all time great 11.

-To Hearts and back
+Hearts

 Further success at Airdrie saw Lawrence signed by Hearts in summer 1995.
 Only a year later however, after 34 appearances and 7 goals (plus a third losing Scottish Cup final appearance) he was on his way back to Airdrie, where he spent another year and a half.
 In December 1997, he was released to Partick Thistle, scoring three goals in seventeen league appearances.
 His short tenure at Firhill ended when he signed for Third Division side Stenhousemuir in the summer of 1998.

-Stenhousemuir 1998–2000
+Stenhousemuir

-Alan's two years with "The Warriors" are fondly remembered.
-He burst onto the scene at Ochilview with a hatful of crucial goals, most notably a hat-trick in a 5–1 trouncing of Albion Rovers, as the club chased promotion.
-It was in mid-season however, with a surplus of strikers and shortages elsewhere in the squad, that Nipper was moved to right-back, where it was thought his experience of playing as a winger would benefit the team.
-He did not disappoint, turning in solid performances week in, week out, including a Scottish Cup tie against Rangers in January 1999, in which the team performed admirably.
-The move to defence didn't dampen his appetite for goals either, and he chipped in with some vital strikes in the club's hunt for promotion.
-Indeed, his last minute volley to win at Montrose late in the season set the tone for Stenhousemuir's promotion just a matter of weeks later, the first in the club's history.
+Lawrence burst onto the scene at Ochilview with a hatful of crucial goals, most notably a hat-trick in a 5–1 trouncing of Albion Rovers, as the club chased promotion.
+In mid-season however, with a surplus of strikers and shortages elsewhere in the squad, Lawrence was moved to right-back, though he chipped in with some vital strikes in the club's hunt for promotion.
+A last minute volley to win at Montrose late in the season set the tone for Stenhousemuir's promotion just a matter of weeks later, the first in the club's history.

-His second season at Ochilview was tougher, as it was for all involved with the club, as the inevitable battle to stave off relegation ensued.
-Stenhousemuir would survive that season, but despite this, his close relationship with the fans, and his desire to stay, Alan departed in August 2000 following an alleged difference of opinion with the club's board of directors.
+His second season at Ochilview was tougher, as the inevitable battle to stave off relegation ensued.
+Stenhousemuir would survive that season, but Lawrence departed in August 2000 following an alleged difference of opinion with the club's board of directors.